learn-co-curriculum/cssi-3-javascript-warmup/README.md

   * Takes 1 argument, the subtotal (total cost of the meal, without tax or tip)
   * Returns the total cost, based on a 9% tax and a 15% tip.
   * For example, `receipt(20)` should return 24.8.

+###5.
+Extra Credit
+Complete these if you have time and want to take on a challenge!

-4. Extra credit: Modify the `receipt` function in the following ways:
+1. Modify your `receipt` function in the following ways:
   * Take an additional argument, tip, to specify the percentage of tip to leave.
 For example, `receipt(20, 10)` should return 23.8.
   * Replace the subtotal argument with an array called costsPerItem, which is an array containing the prices for each item ordered in the meal.
 Compute the subtotal from the costsPerItem array and calculate the total cost with tax and tip.
 For example, `receipt([10, 9, 25], 20)` should return 56.76.
-5. Extra extra credit: Write a function called `splitTheBill` that:
+2. Write a function called `splitTheBill` that:
   * Takes 2 arguments, the total cost (i.e. with tax and tip included), and an array of string names (e.g. `["Victoria", "Jessie", "Joseph"]`)
   * For each person, logs to the console the amount that they owe in the form of "[name] owes $[money]"
   * Splits the amount owed per person as evenly as possible among the number of people.
 Note that money cannot exceed 2 decimal places (e.g. you cannot have $12.255) and the sum of each part should still add exactly up to the total cost.